maitag/peote-net/README.md

 # peote-net
-[Haxe](http://haxe.org) library api to use joint-protocol of [peote-server](https://github.com/maitag/peote-server)
+Crossplatform [Haxe](http://haxe.org) library to use `joint-protocol` of [peote-server](https://github.com/maitag/peote-server)

-This Library is written in [Haxe](http://haxe.org) to provide simple Client/Server Networking-API
-for multiple targets (cpp, neko, android, html5, flash).
+to provide simple Client/Server Networking-API for multiple targets (cpp, neko, html5, flash, android).

-Inside webbrowser it gives fallback-support (websocket or swf-socket-bridge) and on server side
+Inside webbrowser it gives fallback-support (to websocket or swf-socket-bridge) and on server side
-[peote-server](https://github.com/maitag/peote-server) redirect TCP-Packets with simple and fast protocol.
+[peote-server](https://github.com/maitag/peote-server) it redirects TCP-Packets with simple and fast protocol.

 ## Installation: